 How do I use eNPS?

 Since it's a single number, eNPS is easy to track over time.
 It's also very similar in concept to Customer Net Promoter Score which is widely understood already thus making eNPS more acceptable as a number to track across any organisation.

 The simplicity of eNPS is also its major drawback in that it doesn't give much insight into the trends it represents.
 To get a deeper understanding you have to look at the scores of your underlying Engagement Drivers as well as the Qualitative Feedback coming from staff.

-Warning!: Employee Net Promoter Scores can be substantially lower than Customer Net Promoter Scores.
+Warning!
+Employee Net Promoter Scores can be substantially lower than Customer Net Promoter Scores.
 Employees tend to hold their company to even higher standards than customers do.
-So before you initiate the employee survey process, be ready to process some tough feedback and respond with appropriate action.
+So before you initiate the employee survey process, be ready to process some tough feedback and respond with the appropriate action.

 How do I start using eNPS?

 The simplicity of eNPS makes it easy to deploy in that it's typically only the question "I would be happy to promote the organisation as an employer to my friends and family" that needs to be asked of staff.
 Any simple survey tool can be used to achieve this.
 Take a look at our article on Running an Engagement Survey with Google Forms.

 In addition, experts have the following tips for using eNPS:

 - Senior Leadership should agree on their understanding and targets for eNPS as well as how to follow up with employees when results are obtained.